 The astronomers utilized the dust polarization data obtained by the JCMT-SCUPOL instrument to image the orientation of the magnetic field.
 A detailed comparison with higher-resolution interferometric maps from the Submillimeter Array (SMA) reveals that the magnetic field aligns with the CND.
 Moreover, the innermost observed magnetic field lines also appear to trace and align with the mini-spiral coherently.
 This is the first attempt to reveal the footprint of inflow linking the CND and the mini-spiral since they were discovered 35 years ago.
 The comparison of the model and data reinforces the key idea that the CND and the mini-spiral can be treated as a coherent inflow system.

 They found that the magnetic field is dynamically significant toward the CND and the mini-spiral.
 This finding indicates that the magnetic field is able to guide the motion of the ionized particles originated in the CND, and produce the observed spiral pattern of the mini-spiral.
-The results have shown that the is critical to explaining the inflow structure and will also help researchers to understand the inflow picture in other galaxies hosting similar to Sgr A*.
+The results have shown that the magnetic field is critical to explaining the inflow structure and will also help researchers to understand the inflow picture in other galaxies hosting black holes similar to Sgr A*.

 Explore further: X-ray technology reveals never-before-seen matter around black hole